lordmulder/MUtilities/README.md

 # Project Structure

-The *MUtilities* project directory is structured as follows:
+The *MUtilities* project directory is organized as follows:

 * `bin/` &ndash; compiled library files (static or shared), link those files in projects that use the MUtilities library
 * `docs/` &ndash; programming interface documentation, generated with Doxygen tool